MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     ![Device activated notification](media/device-activated.PNG "Device activated notification")

     The Dynamics 365 Connected Store modules will begin downloading on the gateway.
 This can take up to 60 minutes.
-You can verify that the gateway is connected when it appears in the **Gateways** page in the mobile app.
+You'll know that the gateway is connected when it appears in the **Gateways** page in the mobile app.

     ![Gateways page in mobile app showing gateway is paired](media/gateway-paired.PNG "Gateways page in mobile app showing gateway is paired")